Man working on laptop while sitting in kitchen at home

 What audit committees need to know for 2026

-This webcast will equip audit committees and management teams with practical insights to navigate year-end meetings and tackle the most pressing issues for 2026.
+This webcast provides audit committees and management teams with practical insights to navigate year-end meetings and tackle the most pressing issues for 2026.

-This 60-minute session will deliver timely guidance and forward-looking viewpoints to help audit committees prepare for the upcoming year-end meetings.
-Expect actionable perspectives on economic trends, regulatory shifts and reporting priorities that will shape boardroom conversations in the next year.
+This 60-minute session from December 2025 delivers timely guidance and forward-looking viewpoints to help audit committees prepare for the upcoming year-end meetings.
+Watch the replay for actionable perspectives on economic trends, regulatory shifts and reporting priorities that will shape boardroom conversations in 2026.
 Topics include the following:

 • Macroeconomic outlook: Gain clarity on global economic expectations - from interest rates and labor market dynamics to their impact on business strategy.